 - Buyers are not opening emails and clicking on links as much these days.
 Campaign Monitor reports that the average email open rate is 21.5%.

 - Buyers may not be at your conference or stop by your booth.
 Conferences and trade shows are getting more expensive as destinations to attend or to exhibit.

 - Buyers are leveraging less referrals.
-According to a study from the Hinge Research Institute, Inside the Buyer’s Brain, Second Edition, the use of referrals as a search method has dropped by 15 over the last few years.
+According to a study from the Hinge Research Institute, Inside the Buyer’s Brain, Third Edition, the use of referrals as a search method has dropped by 15% over the last few years.
 Buyers are also making fewer referrals.
 The rate of actually making a referral is down almost 5% over the last few years.

 Marketers must be as effective and efficient as possible with the resources, time, and budget that they have.
 This is where ABM can help.
 The Alterra Group reports that ABM shows a higher ROI than other marketing activities.
 ITSMA takes it further noting 87% of marketers that measure ROI say ABM outperforms every other marketing investment.

 This is why a B2B, account-based marketing (ABM) strategy must be a priority for you.
 Why wouldn’t you prioritize account-based marketing tactics over other less effective, traditional and digital means?
 According to SiriusDecisions, 92% of B2B marketers worldwide consider ABM “extremely” or “very” important to their overall marketing efforts.
 Need more proof, read on…

 “87% of marketers that measure ROI say ABM outperforms every other marketing investment.”
 ITSMA